-Shopify is an eCommerce platform that provides business owners everything they need to create beautiful online stores.
+Shopify is an e-commerce platform that provides business owners everything they need to create beautiful online stores.
 With built-in functionality to display products, offer discounts, and accept payments, marketers can create full-featured online stores quickly and easily.
-What sets Shopify apart from other eCommerce platforms is their intuitive interface and range of beautiful store templates that make it really easy to create a beautiful online store that drives business results.
+What sets Shopify apart from other e-commerce platforms is their intuitive interface and wide range of store templates that make it easy to create a beautiful online store that drives business results.

 Below are examples of some beautiful online stores created by marketers like you using Shopify:

-Unbounce is a tool that allows marketers to build, publish & A/B test landing pages without IT.
-What sets Unbounce apart from other landing page tools is its drag and drop page builder which makes it really easy to create beautiful landing pages that convert.
+Unbounce is a tool that allows marketers to build, publish, and A/B test landing pages without IT.
+What sets Unbounce apart from other landing page tools is its drag-and-drop page builder, which makes it really easy to create beautiful landing pages that convert.
 Over 80 conversion-focused templates are available for free to help you get started, or you can build pages from scratch.
 Unbounce also provides simple stats and A/B testing features, which makes it easy to test new design elements and improve your conversion rates.

 Below are examples of some beautiful landing pages created by marketers like you using Unbounce:

 Campaign Monitor is an email marketing tool that makes it easy to build your email lists, send beautiful emails, and report on the results.
 What sets Campaign Monitor apart from other email marketing tools is its intuitive email builder, Canvas.
 Rather than using restricting templates that only allow you to put text and images in predefined positions, Canvas gives you a simple drag-and-drop editor that allows you to move content around and create completely unique, beautiful layouts with ease.

 Below are examples of some beautiful email campaigns created by marketers like you using Campaign Monitor: